 Geography is the study of people, their environment, and the interaction between the two.
-The course follows from Junior Cert Geography, and covers very similar topics (such as rocks, soils, oceans, population movements, map-reading, and economic activities) in a lot more detail.
+The course follows from Junior Certificate Geography, and covers very similar topics (such as rocks, soils, oceans, population movements, map-reading, and economic activities) in a lot more detail.
 There are a large number of optional sections on the course, allowing students to focus on the sections of the course which they like.

 What kind of student might Geography suit?